PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 phase barrier must remain unconditional until every intervening owner has complete accounting.
 Commit and push only; do not create or update a pull request.

+## Late hard-activation cluster evidence characterization checkpoint

+Moving backward through the terminal interval, the late hard-activation/layout pair is the next bounded cluster.
+The required hard-activation owner and optional generic-layout owner both may prune on zero rewrites; the layout result also contains non-mutating `iterations`.
+The orchestrator and private helper currently discard the recovery utility's ordered one- or two-result tuple.

+Strict expected-failure coverage requires raw tuple propagation, tuple-length validation, four fixed layout mutation keys, `iterations` filtering, required counter preservation, and net `pruned_unused_tensors`.
+The production call must capture count/results/summary in order while preserving its Hardswish-SE and pre-Concat boundaries.
+No reconciliation guard changes.

+At implementation, return the raw tuple through both runner layers, add a pure summary helper, and stage `_late_hard_activation_stats` at the existing call site.
+Validate both policies, malformed lengths, pruning, owner order, shared state, core, architecture, pass efficiency, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.